 The Company's 2019 objectives and outlook is to ensure that the Company remains on schedule to pour first gold from its Bomboré Project by Q2-2021.
-The Company's 2019 objectives and outlook are as follows:
+The Company's 2019 objectives and outlook as previously disclosed in its 2018 annual MD&A are as follows:

-- Release the results of the 2019 FS by the end of Q2-2019 with the filing of a new NI 43-101 technical report to follow in Q3-2019; - Completion of Phase I RAP construction by end of 2019 to allow access for the start of the OCR excavation, TSF construction, and plant site earthworks in early 2020.
-Phase II RAP is deferred to 2020. - Completion of FEED in Q1-2019 with restart of EPCM services by external engineering firms in Q4-2019. - Advancement of the sulphide expansion, P17S, and Restricted Zone permitting with launch of ESIA study in 2019. - Completion of on-going project early works to support RAP construction activities and permitting studies. - Issuance of a full Bomboré mineral resource update by P&E Mining Consultants Inc., inclusive of all drilling completed to 2018 in Q3-2019. - Secure debt package for the debt financing component of the Project budget by the end of 2019. - No exploratory drilling is planned in 2019 as the Company expects to deploy its cash resources toward the advancement and construction of Bomboré.
+- Release the results of the 2019 FS by the end of Q2-2019 with the filing of the NI 43-101 technical report in Q3-2019: - Completion of Phase I RAP construction by end of 2019 to allow access for the start of the Off-Channel Reservoir ("OCR") excavation, Tailings Storage Facility ("TSF") construction, and plant site earthworks in early 2020.
+Phase II RAP is deferred to 2020. - Completion of FEED in Q1-2019 with restart of EPCM services by external engineering firms in Q4-2019. - Advancement of the sulphide expansion, P17S, and Restricted Zones permitting with launch of Environmental and Social Impact Assessment ("ESIA") study in 2019 and planned ESIA submission in Q3-2019. - Completion of on-going project early works to support RAP construction activities and permitting studies. - Issuance of a full Bomboré mineral resource update by P&E Mining Consultants Inc., inclusive of all drilling completed to 2018 in Q3-2019. - Secure debt package for the debt financing component of the Bomboré Project budget by the end of 2019. - No exploratory drilling is planned in 2019 as the Company expects to deploy its cash resources toward the advancement and construction of Bomboré.
+However, the Company does anticipate completion of a minor definition drill program in Q2-2019 of select mining areas as part of on-going mine planning activities and to further test the continuity of previously defined shallow high-grade structures in the oxide pits.